We want to hear from you! Submissions are accepted until November 16, 2020, so don't delay.

 This award recognizes an eBay seller who has built a thriving business by integrating multiple retail channels or key components of their supply chain (e.g. design, manufacturing).
 The winner is awarded:

-All entries must be received by August 25, 2019.
-The winners in each category will be announced during Canadian Small Business Month in October.
+All entries must be received by November 16, 2020.
+The winners in each category will be announced in late November.
 Please review the Rules & Regulations before entering.

 Keep these tips in mind when writing your Entrepreneur of the Year awards submission to help your story stand out among the crowd: